brailleapps/braille-utils.basic-cli/README.md

 ## Requirements & Compatibility ##
 - Requires Java 8
-- Not compatible with OSGi
+- Compatible with SPI

 ## Javadoc ##
-Javadoc for the latest Basic CLI is available [here](http://brailleapps.github.io/braille-utils.basic-cli/latest/javadoc/).
+Javadoc for the latest Streamline CLI is available [here](http://brailleapps.github.io/streamline-cli/latest/javadoc/).

 ## More information ##
 See the [common wiki](https://github.com/brailleapps/wiki/wiki) for more information.